Capture of Hưng Hóa: Bombardment and capture of Hưng Hóa, 11–12 April 1884

-The Black Flags had thrown up an impressive series of fortifications around Hưng Hóa, but Millot made no attempt to attack the town's formidable defences.
+The Black Flags had thrown up an impressive series of fortifications around Hưng Hóa, but Millot did not attempt to attack the town's formidable defences.
 Having pinned the Black Flags frontally with General de Négrier's 2nd Brigade, he subjected Hưng Hóa to a ferocious artillery bombardment from Trung Hà with two 80 mm and one 90 mm artillery batteries.
 The bombardment began at 10:00 am on 11 April and lasted for several hours, setting many buildings inside Hưng Hóa alight and inflicting heavy casualties on the Black Flag defenders.
 The French did not suffer a single battle casualty.
 The soldiers of the 2nd Brigade spent the day in complete idleness, enjoying the warm spring sunshine and watching the smoke rise silently from Hưng Hóa as the French artillery methodically reduced the town to ruins.
 While Millot's artillery bombarded Hưng Hóa, General Louis Brière de l'Isle's 1st Brigade successfully executed its flank march to the south of Hưng Hóa.
 On 11 April, seeing Brière de l'Isle's Turcos and marine infantry emerging behind their flank at Xuân Đồng, the Black Flags evacuated Hưng Hóa before they were trapped inside.
-They set alight the remaining buildings before they left, and on the following morning the French found the town completely abandoned.
+They set alight the remaining buildings before they left, and the French found the town completely abandoned the following morning.

 Order of the day

 On 13 April 1884, Millot issued the following order of the day to mark the capture of Hưng Hóa:

 Un mois jour pour jour après la prise de Bac-Ninh, vous entrez dans la citadelle de Hong-Hoa.
 C'est une nouvelle et brillante victoire, dont la République vous remercie.
 Si j'ai été assez heureux pour épargner votre sang, vous m’avez en revanche prodigué votre énergie dans les circonstances fréquentes où j'ai dû y faire appel.
 Je suis heureux de vous le dire.
 Si vous avez agrandi notre possession d'une belle province, vous avez prouvé de nouveau que la France avait de vigoureux soldats animés du plus pur patriotisme.

-TRANSLATION: One month to the day after the capture of Bắc Ninh you have entered the citadel of Hong-Hoa.
+TRANSLATION: One month to the day after the capture of Bắc Ninh, you have entered the citadel of Hong-Hoa.
 This is a new and splendid victory for which the Republic thanks you.
-If I have been fortunate enough to have spared your blood, you have repaid me by giving lavishly of your energy on the many occasions I have had to call upon it.
+If I have been fortunate enough to have spared your blood, you have repaid me by lavishly giving of your energy on the many occasions I have had to call upon it.
 I am happy to say that you have not only added a fair province to our possessions but have once again shown that France has vigorous soldiers animated by the purest kind of patriotism.